GageGotya/G.E.N.G.A.R-AI-Assistant/README.md

     This system is deployed in a secure home lab.

-    API keys are stored locally in a separate, secured file and excluded from version control.

     Designed for offline fallback capability in the future (LLMs + speech models).

     Logs all interactions for personal audit + replay purposes.